Popsicle Stick Butterfly Craft (Free Template)

 Kids love butterflies plus they’re a great way to introduce life cycles and metamorphosis in a fun setting.

 Learn all about insects and make this popsicle stick butterfly craft with the kids!
-It’s an easy butterfly craft for kids that comes with a free printable template!
+It’s the perfect activity for young children to practice their fine motor skills and unleash their creativity.
+Plus, it comes with a free printable template!

 Supplies